The North Face Ultra Fastpack III GTX Shoe – Goretex Hiking Shoe for the Trail

 FastFoam for comfort

 FastFoam is responsive cushioning midsole that provides comfort and stability.
 It is soft, but not as soft as the XtraFoam in other shoes like the Endurus GTX.
 I really like the Enduras (read our review here) but those are more trail running shoes than these hiking shoes.
 So it makes sense to go with the somewhat stiffer FastFoam.

 MegaGrip is no joke!
 From the moment I put these shoes on, I could feel the grip working.
-It was quite a surprise for me.
+It was quite a surprise to me.
 I am not sure what it is made of, but my guess is some kind of Spiderman science fair project rubber.
 Regardless if they are made of that or just some good engineering from Vibram, it will keep you glued to the hiking trail.

 If you are looking for a low top hiking shoe that is waterproof and capable of protecting your feet from rocks and random trail hazards while offering stability and good cushioning, then the Ultra Fastpack III GTX is for you.
 If you are more of a boot person, check out the high top versions Ultra Fastpack II Mid GTX.
 I would not recommend running in these shoes though.
 They are not trail runners, nor do they claim to be.
 They are legitimate hiking shoes.
 MSRP $149

 See also –